qmehdi/expressjs-zoom/plan.md

 # Plan of Action

-- Initialize our NodeJS Project
+- Initialize our NodeJS Project - DONE!
-- Initialize our first view
+- Initialize our first view - DONE!
 - Create a room Id
 - Add the ability to view our own Video
 - Add ability to allow others to stream their video